This FAQ helps admins set-up and launch Robin's desk management for their office.

 Launching desks for your users

-How can I explain flexible (hot or hotel) desks to my office?
+How can I explain or introduce flexible (hot or hotel) desks to my office?

 You can simply let your office know, “we’re offering flexible seats, and nobody needs to panic!"
 If you want more structure, our Hot Desking Policy template has you covered.